+Branch Out Student Coordinators are responsible for planning and implementing a year of successful high quality alternative breaks.
 Branch Out Coordinators provide leadership for the entire alternative break program, working closely to fulfill the Branch Out mission, vision, and values.
-Six coordinators work together on a team, with two focusing on each of three areas.
-In addition to the responsibilities below, each coordinator will serve as a peer advisor for 2-3 site leader pairs.
+Six Coordinators work collaboratively on a team together with Branch Out's advisor, with two focusing on each of three areas.

 Education Coordinators work closely with Site Leaders to ensure they are supported and prepared to implement high-quality alternative breaks and develop active citizenship.
 Specific responsibilities include: